 The data subjects are entitled to the following rights in particular:

 Affected persons may request confirmation from us, as the data controller, as to whether we are processing personal data.
 In order to exercise this right, the person concerned can contact one of our employees at any time.

 Any data subject may, at any time and free of charge, request from us, as the data controller, information as to whether, and if so, which personal data we have stored about him/her.
 A copy of this information must be provided to the person concerned.
 In addition, the data subject may obtain information on (a) the purposes of the processing, (b) the categories of personal data processed, (c) the recipients or categories of recipients to whom personal data have been or will be disclosed, (d) the envisaged duration for which the personal data are stored or, if this is not possible, the criteria for determining this duration, (e) the existence of the right of rectification or erasure or of the right to have the processing limited by the controller or to object to such processing, (f) the existence of a right of appeal to a supervisory authority, and (g) the existence of automated decision making, including profiling, and requiring meaningful information about the logic involved and the scope and intended impact of such processing on the data subject.
 Where personal data are not collected directly from the data subject, the data subject shall be provided with all available information on the origin of the data.
 In addition, the data subject shall have the right to obtain information as to whether personal data have been transferred to a third country or to an international organization.
 If the answer is in the affirmative, the data subject shall be informed of the appropriate guarantees in connection with the transfer.
-To exercise this right, the data subject may contact one of our employees at any time.
+In order to exercise this right, the person concerned can contact one of our employees at any time.

 - Cancellation/ Right to be forgotten

 Any data subject may request from us, as data controller, that the personal data relating to him/her be deleted without delay if one of the following reasons applies and provided that the processing is not necessary: